Brigitte Bardot: Legacy

 The Guardian named Bardot "one of the most iconic faces, models, and actors of the 1950s and 1960s".
-She has been called a "style icon" and a "muse for Dior, Balmain, and Pierre Cardin".
+She had been called a "style icon" and a "muse for Dior, Balmain, and Pierre Cardin".
 In fashion, the Bardot neckline (a wide-open neck that exposes both shoulders) is named after her.
-Bardot popularized this style, which is especially used for knitted sweaters or jumpers, although it is also used for other tops and dresses.
+Bardot popularised this style, which is especially used for knitted sweaters or jumpers, although it is also used for other tops and dresses.
 Bardot popularized the bikini in her early films such as Manina (1952) (released in France as Manina, la fille sans voiles).
-The following year she was also photographed in a bikini on every beach in southern France during the Cannes Film Festival.
+The following year, she was also photographed in a bikini on every beach in southern France during the Cannes Film Festival.